sacooper/Faction/API.md

 - Success: 200 OK
     - Contains cooking with session id
 - Error: 401 Unauthorized
-    - Will occur with invalid password
-    - No body
-- Error: 404 Not Found
-    - Will occur with invalid email address
+    - Will occur with invalid credentials
-    - No body

 ## General Usage
 ### Sending a faction